AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Get started with Browser Monitoring/For mini programs/Monitor other mini programs.md

                     }
                 });
             },
-             // Manually enter the method to obtain the path of the current page.
-Write the implementation method.
-The method of DingTalk E-App is used in the following example.
+             // Manually enter the method to get the path of the current page.
+Write the implementation method as needed.
+The following example takes the method of DingTalk E-App as an example.
              getCurrentPage: () => {
-                  // The following snippet must be configured by the business side. if (typeof getCurrentPages ! == 'undefined' && typeof getCurrentPages === 'function') {
+                  // This parameter must be configured by the business side. if (typeof getCurrentPages ! == 'undefined' && typeof getCurrentPages === 'function') {
                     var pages = (getCurrentPages() || []);
                     var pageLength = pages.length;